 Summary of nomination form Assessment by Broads Authority Will the green space endure beyond 2036?
 These areas have been established for centuries and are all much used open spaces.
 Noted.
 Outside of development boundary.
 Note that this is an access to the rowing club and mooring plots.
 How far is the green space from the community it serves?
 All areas highlighted are very close to the town centre or residential housing, excluding land to the north of the river which is surrounded by the river to one side and mostly farmland to the other.
 Slightly on the periphery of town, but still accessible by many.
 Is the green space local in character?
 The Beccles Marsh Trail, Beccles Quay, Waveney Meadow, the land surrounding the Beccles Rowing Club and the land on the Norfolk side of the river all have local character as they are marsh land, left from when the river retreated many hundreds of years ago and form the floor of the Waveney Valley.
 Noted.
-Who/why is the local green space special/significant to the local community?
-The Beccles Marsh Trail, Beccles Quay, Waveney Meadow, the land surrounding the Beccles Rowing Club and the land on the Norfolk side of the river all have historic significance as described above.
+Who/why is the The Beccles Marsh Trail, Beccles Quay, Noted.

+Summary of nomination form Assessment by Broads Authority local green space Waveney Meadow, the land surrounding special/significant the Beccles Rowing Club and the land on the to the local Norfolk side of the river all have historic community? significance as described above.
 The land surrounding Beccles Rowing Club is lovely to walk around, and is rich in wetland wildlife.
-Noted.
-Plan:

 Officer Recommendation: Amend allocation to remove mooring plots.
 Other policies relate to development on these plots.
 Allocate as Local Green space as per map below.

 Reasons: Area is tranquil in nature with marsh/wet woodland which is important for biodiversity.